Katzenfutter selbst machen: 10 Rezepte für Katzen kochen - RumbleBox

 • Adequate water : Adequate water supply is especially important for cats as they are prone to urinary tract diseases.

 Tip: Did you know that cats can produce their own vitamin C ?
 Unlike humans, they don't need an additional source.
-So if you want to make your own cat food, you don't need to add vitamin C. Only in old age or when you have a fever can a small extra portion be helpful!
+So, if you want to make your own cat food, you don't need to add any vitamin C. A small extra serving can only be helpful in old age or when a cat has a fever!

 Forbidden ingredients when making your own cat food